British ministers in US to 'fast-track' post-Brexit trade deal

 With Johnson determined to ensure Britain leaves the European Union on October 31, with or without a deal, striking some kind of trade accord with the Trump administration has taken on even greater importance.

-Raab was due to hold talks with his US counterpart Mike Pompeo at the State Department and with Trump's National Security Advisor John Bolton.

-Britain's International Trade Secretary Liz Truss meanwhile has lined up meetings with top American trade officials.

-"Negotiating and signing an exciting new free trade agreement with the US is one of my top priorities," said Truss.
+"Negotiating and signing an exciting new free trade agreement with the US is one of my top priorities," said Truss, who supported remaining in the EU in the 2016 referendum but later changed her position.

 "Having already laid the groundwork, we are fast-tracking this deal so that businesses are able to take advantage of the golden opportunity to increase trade with the US as soon as possible," she added.